quartzjer/JCOR/README.md

 * serialization is optional in any security context where the original JSON UTF-8 string is used
   * serializers must always perform a full round-trip and compare to validate if the CBOR representation is safe
 * the api used by a constrained node should be able to return either the JSON UTF-8 or native CBOR type for any value
+  * the api should also accept JSON and internally generate the CBOR to provide a uniform interface (useful when a security context may contain either format)
-* constrained applications should natively use the CBOR representation to efficiently exchange binary values that can still be represented in JSON whenever necessary
+* constrained applications built using JSCN natively to efficiently exchange binary values have the benefit of representing all data in JSON whenever necessary

 ## Proposal